Diary Studies

 • Give participants time to think deeply about their experience.
 Diary studies allow participants to take the time they need to put their thoughts and feelings into words, and to express themselves in a variety of formats.
 This in-depth introspection and creative feedback can be a fantastic complement to other methods like first click testing that capture initial responses or reflexive decision making.

-What’s more, as Kelly Moran, Staff UX Researcher at Google, observes:
+What’s more, as UX Researcher Kelly Moran observes:

 “These studies often surface topics that a team has not thought to pursue in other, more tightly controlled research because the team does not know it exists as a phenomenon.
 This can include topics and phenomena that participants have not brought up in interviews because they simply did not come to mind in that interview moment.